Submit a Question

 Answered By: Evangeline Reid

-If you want to easily return to an article again in the future, you should also save the permalink, which can be found near the citation tool in most databases.
+If you want to easily return to the full text of a library article again, you should also save the permalink, which can be found near the citation tool in most databases.